-There will be no propane or gas on the property.
+The propane tank will be set on a pad of crushed rock overlaying a fiberglass weedbarrier approximately 32 feet to the south/southeast of the residence.
 Utilities for the property will be buried from a pole which is located to the east of the residence.
-The septic field is located ~54 feet to the south of the residence.
-A well will be located ~55 feet to the northwest of the residence.
+The septic field is located ~140 feet to the north of the residence.
+A well will be located ~ 65 feet to the southeast of the residence.